JohnPischke/Plants-SQL-Database/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+* Make error checking in the program

-* Item 1
+* Create diffrent display options

-* Item 2
+* Create more tables

-* Item 3
+* Build more off of the plants.db